Learn about Dioxin

 Where does dioxin come from?

 Industrial activities: Dioxin is not produced or used commercially in the United States.
-It is a contaminant formed in the production of some chlorinated organic compounds, including a few herbicides such as silvex.
-Over the past decade, EPA and industry have been working together to dramatically reduce the production of dioxin in the environment.
-However it should be noted that though levels have decreased in the last 30 years, dioxins are extremely persistent compounds and break down very slowly.
-In fact, a large part of the current exposures to dioxins in the US is due to releases that occurred decades ago.
+It is a contaminant formed during the production of some chlorinated organic compounds, including a few herbicides such as Silvex.
+Over the past decade, EPA and industry have been working together to dramatically reduce the production of dioxin and its release to the environment.

 Even if all human-generated dioxins were eliminated, low levels of naturally produced dioxins would remain.
-EPA is working with other parts of the government to look for ways to further reduce dioxin levels entering the environment and to reduce human exposure to them.
+EPA and its government partners are looking for ways to further reduce dioxins entering the environment and to reduce human exposure to them.

 Other ways dioxins are produced:

-Bleaching: Chlorine bleaching of pulp and paper, based on certain types of chemical manufacturing and processing, and other industrial processes this can create small quantities of dioxins in the environment.
+Bleaching: Chlorine bleaching of pulp and paper and other industrial processes can create small quantities of dioxins in the environment.

 Smoking: Cigarette smoke also contains small amounts of dioxins.